ducha-aiki/caffenet-benchmark/README.md

 | Before |0.474| 2.35 | As in paper|
 | After |**0.499**| **2.21** | |

-So in all next expriments, BN is put after non-linearity
+So in all next experiments, BN is put after non-linearity

 ### BN and activations